astropy/astropy/docs/uncertainty/index.rst

   (4, 1000)

-A |quantity| distribution interact naturally with non-|distribution| quantities, essentially assuming the |quantity| is a dirac delta distribution:
+A |quantity| distribution interact naturally with non-|distribution| quantities, essentially assuming the |quantity| is a Dirac delta distribution:

   >>> distr_in_kpc = distr * u.kpc/u.count  # for the sake of round numbers in examples
   >>> distrplus = distr_in_kpc + [2000,0,0,500]*u.pc